Dev-cmyser/Notes/Neovim config showcase.md

 And The same problem was in Nvchad

+Also I Cannot with Vue on Astro ( i installed vue language server but i have no higligts and i can't use go defenition)

+Base NvChad work nice with Vue but also like in astro nvchad had a problem with indexing middle in file

+I want to try Lunar Nvim and i'll do this in future And for this video I'm tried  Lunar build just now)

+Feature from lunar - Very easy installing ang you don't need remove your last nvim build!
+But Lunar hard in settings, because It's different from astro and nvchad

 Because I on my own build until now

-I want to try Lunar Nvim and i'll do this in future And for this video I'm tried  Lunar build